chrischow/agamotto_v3/README.md

 This is just a high-level description.
 See the [documentation](https://chrischow.github.io/agamotto/user_guide) for a full walkthrough of the app.

+## Stack
+- Frontend: React
+- Backend framework: Flask
+- Database: MongoDB
+- Container runtime: Docker (using Docker-Compose)

 ## Background on agamotto
 This is the 3rd iteration of **agamotto**.
 The first was an options scanner built in Streamlit.
 I could identify trades with relatively good risk-to-reward ratio.
 However, these tickers did not produce a strong performance during paper trading because the underlying companies were relatively small and unstable, hence the high premiums and underestimated risk metrics.
 As I refined my strategy, I refined my toolkit.

 The second iteration of **agamotto** was a 100% Flask app.
 There was no frontend library/framework - I simply dumped JavaScript into the templates that required them.
-As I was new to JavaScript at the time, my code was not particularly elegant, and the code base was poorly organised.
+As I was new to JavaScript at the time, my code was not particularly elegant, and the frontend code base was poorly organised.
+Another implication from being a JS newbie was that I found myself tweaking the backend to match what the frontend needed as closely as possible.
+This inevitably resulted in having to write less JavaScript code.
+However, V2 was still useful because it (1) taught me that the frontend experience is extremely important, (2) showed me that I needed to improve in frontend development, and (3) enabled me to discover app features that I now think are useful.

-This time, I'm re-building the project after learning and getting some practice in React.

-The second was a Flask-only app that used JavaScript on specific templates.
+This time, I'm coming back to the project armed with a new skillset: React.
+I picked up React earlier this year and developed several [single-page applications (SPAs)](https://github.com/chrischow?tab=repositories&q=react&type=&language=&sort=).
+I will re-build **agamotto** with a React frontend and Flask backend (API only).

 ## Future Work
 - Deployment: